drivendataorg/literacy-screening-runtime/README.md

 If you were ready to make a real submission to the competition, you would upload the `submission.zip` file from step 2 above to the competition [submission page](https://www.drivendata.org/competitions/298/literacy-screening/submissions/).

-To run the Whisper transcription example instead, run `EXAMPLE=transcription make pack-example`.
-Just be sure to download the Whisper model first and include it in the `assets` directory.
+To run the Whisper transcription example instead, replace the second command with `EXAMPLE=transcription make pack-example`.
+Just be sure to [download](https://github.com/drivendataorg/literacy-screening-runtime/blob/09cbb05aac0573d635d6d886450f20a619617612/examples/transcription/main.py#L16-L18) the Whisper model first and include it in the `assets` directory.
 There's no internet access in the runtime container, so any pretrained model weights must be included as part of the submission.

 ## Testing your submission locally